MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 The following are current limitations of the automation center and its underlying data structure.

-- Cloud flow-based filtering currently only lists solution cloud flows that were created in the current environment.
-Filtering support for cloud flows that were imported as part of a solution will be coming soon.
+- Cloud flow-based filtering  only lists cloud flows that live in a solution in the current environment.
-- Visualizations are based on top-level cloud flow runs only.
 - Only runs for solution-based cloud flows are available in the automation center.
 - During initial preview, visibility of flows and their run history in automation center requires you to be the owner (coownership isn't sufficient) of the flows or to have environment wide access to the relevant data in the environment.
 The main Dataverse tables that power the data shown in the automation center are:
   - `workflow`: Solution-aware cloud flow and desktop flows